iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 **Create Features**

 ``ViewContainer.create_feature()`` registers a new feature in the ViewContainer.
 The created itself is empty and does not contain either geometry or attributes.
-The features geometry and attributes can be created and set using the GDAL python API.
+The features geometry and attributes can be created and set using the GDAL Python API.
 For performance reasons the features are not directly written into the data stream.
 To finally write the features and clear the ViewContainer cache please call ``ViewContainer.sync()``.